COVID: Germany to offer booster shots for all | DW | 05.11.2021

 The health minister has delivered a stark warning as the country's public health institute published highest-ever infection rates for the second day running.

-All people in Germany will eventually be offered a booster shot of a COVID-19 vaccine six months after receiving their previous injection, Germany's Health Minister Jens Spahn said on Friday.
+All people in Germany will eventually be offered a booster shot of a COVID-19 vaccine six months after receiving their previous injection, German Health Minister Jens Spahn said on Friday.

 The measure had been agreed with regional health ministers, Spahn said.